 Fraction screener.
-Nineteen released fraction items from the National Assessments of Educational Progress (NAEP; U.S. Department of Education, 1990-2009) served as our fraction screener.
+Nineteen released fraction items from the National Assessment of Education Progress (NAEP; U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, NAEP, 1990-2009) served as our fraction screener.
 The items were chosen because they assess key concepts such as part-whole understanding (e.g., "Which shows 3/4 of the picture shaded?") and fraction equivalence (e.g., "Which picture shows that 3/4 is the same as 6/8?").
-Internal reliability of the measure is acceptable (α=.77) in sixth grade (Rodrigues, 2017).
-Receiver Operating Characteristic (ROC) curve analyses indicate the fraction screener has high diagnostic accuracy for identifying students who will not meet mathematics standards on a state test at the end of sixth grade (Rodrigues, 2017), demonstrating predictive validity.
-A specified cut-point was determined which predicted 81% of true positives (students who did not meet sixth-grade mathematics standards) and approximately 80% of true negatives (students who did meet sixth-grade mathematics standards) (Rodrigues, 2017).
+Internal reliability of the measure is acceptable ($\alpha = .77$) in sixth grade

+(Rodrigues, 2017).
+Receiver operating characteristic curve (ROC) analyses indicate the fraction screener has high diagnostic accuracy for identifying students who will not meet mathematics standards on a state test at the end of sixth grade (Rodrigues, 2017), demonstrating predictive validity.
+A specified cut point was determined, which predicted 81% of true positives (students who did not meet sixth-grade mathematics standards) and approximately 80% of true negatives (students who did meet sixth-grade mathematics standards; Rodrigues, 2017).
 The diagnostic accuracy of the screener meets guidelines for good diagnostic tests for determining risk status (Cummings & Smolkowski, 2015).